M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

     joinpRevline = 16   ' if this is true means we have a join with previous row.
 End Enum
 Private Type itemlist
-    Flags As Integer ' selected
+    flags As Integer ' selected
     morerows As Integer  ' pixels??? not used now content As JsonObject
 End Type